Skip to content

 Example

-The following shows a minimal main.md specification for a user registration feature, demonstrating how user journeys, data contracts, and constraints are embedded together in a single file that the agent re-reads on every compilation cycle.
+Here is a minimal main.md specification for a user registration feature.
+It shows how user journeys, data contracts, and constraints sit together in one file that the agent re-reads on every compilation cycle.

 # User Registration — Spec